Program leader: Ken Pang

 The Royal Children’s Hospital Gender Service (RCHGS) provides care to transgender children and adolescents, and is one of the largest multidisciplinary clinics of its kind in the world.
-While our team recently released the first ever clinical guidelines specific for transgender children and adolescents (Telfer et al, 2018) – as highlighted by a recent editorial in The Lancet - there is still a lack of good research data to inform clinical practice in this nascent field.
+While our team recently released the first ever clinical guidelines specific for transgender children and adolescents (Telfer et al, 2018) – as highlighted by a recent editorial in The Lancet - there is a need for more robust empirical data to inform clinical practice in this nascent field.

-The goal of our team is therefore to improve the care of transgender young people and ultimately enhance the health and wellbeing of transgender and gender diverse children and adolescents via a range of research activities that are summarised below.
+The overall objective of our team is therefore to produce high quality research evidence related to child and adolescent transgender health.
+By doing so, we aim to improve the care of transgender young people and ultimately enhance the health and wellbeing of transgender and gender diverse children and adolescents.

-The research activities of our team are motivated by a desire to improve clinical practice, and have been developed in consultation with our community advisory group, which consists of trans and gender diverse young people and their parents.
-These activities include:
+The research activities of our team are motivated by a desire to improve clinical practice and health well-being outcomes of transgender children and adolescents.
+These activities have been developed in consultation with our community advisory group, which consists of trans, gender diverse and non-binary young people and their parents, and include:

 Project 1: Trans20